seetadev/ParkGHO-Family/README.md

 - Seamless management of fiat and crypto payment options across desktop and mobile platforms.
 - User-friendly interface for convenient navigation and control over digital assets.

+# Aave User Adoption

-# Workflow for enabling Aave adoption using GHO based lending and payments and vaults, Loki Protocol project template, Chainlink CCIP for cross chain participation and Connectkit integration:
+ Workflow for enabling Aave citizen adoption using GHO based lending and payments and vaults, Loki Protocol project template, Chainlink CCIP for cross chain participation and Connectkit integration:

 - Citizens can invite their friends to join the transport volunteers community.
 Once they join, they need to deposit 9.90 GHO on a monthly basis.
 The money is automatically invested in Aave lending pools.